Quantum-Accelerators/quacc/docs/src/install/config_db.md

 # Database Configuration

-## MongoDB Setup

-### Introduction
+## Introduction

 One of the main advantages of using QuAcc is the ability to have all of your calculation inputs and outputs automatically deposited in a database of your choosing for easy querying.
 While this is not a requirement for using QuAcc, it is highly recommended.
 It is also the only way to use QuAcc with the [FireWorks](https://materialsproject.github.io/fireworks/) job management system.

-### Setting up a Mongo Database
+If you plan to only run QuAcc locally and without database support, however, you can skip this page.

+## MongoDB Setup

 *Note*: If you already have a Mongo database, you can skip this section.
 Simply have your login credentials ready.